Magento 2 Installation Guide

-- Enter the Extension Manager - Make sure that you are connected to the Magento Marketplace Account which you used to purchased the Hello Retail extension from the first step of this guide.
+- Enter the Extension Manager - Make sure that you are connected to the Magento Marketplace Account that you used to purchase the Hello Retail extension from the first step of this guide.

 - Click on the Review and Install button under the heading called Extensions Ready to Install.